 Where Fonolo Fits in

 Fonolo’s main innovation is offering virtual queuing as a cloud-based service.
 This brings with it vendor-independence, quicker deployment and lower cost.
-The other solutions above all require on-premise deployment, which allows deeper integration, but with the trade-off of higher cost and complexity.
+These competing virtual hold solutions all require on-premise deployment, which allows deeper integration, but with the trade-off of higher cost and complexity.

 Fonolo is also very strong with multi-channel call-back.
 When we first launched our product, we focused exclusively on click-to-call and visual IVR for the web and mobile so we have deep experience and a very polished offering on that front.
-We added “In Call Rescue” last year, for customers that dial-in directly, so now we cover all the bases.
+We added “Voice Call Backs” last year, for customers that dial-in directly, so now we cover all the bases.